kaltura/media-server/doc/AWS-installation.md

 # Installation and deployment of Media-Server on AWS machine

-Create new ubuntu machine in the AWS cloud - make sure to open ports 80, 1935, 554, 8086, 8087 (by adding inbound role) In order to maximize your service capability use machine with GPU (as g3.4xlarge for example) with AMI of "Deep Learning Base AMI (Ubuntu) Version 8.0"
+Create new ubuntu machine in the AWS cloud - make sure to open ports 80, 1935, 554, 8086, 8087 (by adding inbound role).
+Notice to open 8086 and 8087 only from IP as your Live-Controller server.
+In order to maximize your service capability use machine with GPU (as g3.4xlarge for example) with AMI of "Deep Learning Base AMI (Ubuntu) Version 8.0"

 ## Machine installation:
-- For GPU machine only run the following:
+- For GPU machine only: Install drivers - run the following:
     1. wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1604/x86_64/cuda-repo-ubuntu1604_9.1.85-1_amd64.deb
 	2. sudo dpkg --install cuda-repo-ubuntu1604_9.1.85-1_amd64.deb
 	3. sudo apt-key adv --fetch-keys https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1604/x86_64/7fa2af80.pub